Doubloon

-In modern times, the doubloon is remembered due in large part to the influence of historical fiction about piracy.
+In modern times, the doubloon is remembered due in large part to the influence of historical fiction about piracy, in which gold coins were prime booty.

 History

 Spanish American gold coins were minted in one-half, one, two, four, and eight escudo denominations, with each escudo worth around two Spanish dollars or $2.
 The two-escudo (or $4 coin) was the "doubloon" or "pistole", and the large eight-escudo (or $16) was a "quadruple pistole".

 English nomenclature was confusing, though, since the $8 "double pistole" was the doubloon in English usage, while the $16 "quadruple pistole" was the doubloon in American colonial usage.
 This was disambiguated in references by calling the $4 the common doubloon or simply doubloon, the $8 the doubloon of four (escudos), and the $16 the doubloon of eight.
-Spanish America did the same as per :es:doblón.
-See also Brasher doubloon.
+Spanish America did the same (see :es:doblón, Brasher doubloon).

 After the War of 1812, doubloons of eight were valued in Nova Scotia at the rate of £4 and became the dominant coin there.

 Doubloons, when exchanged for $4 or 32 reales in silver, traded at a high gold-silver ratio of 16 (since each real contained 3.833 g of 0.917 silver).
 Since the prevailing ratio in Europe was 15 in most of the 18th century, doubloons occasionally traded at a discount to this amount, at 30–32 reales.

 In Spain, doubloons were current for $4 (four duros, or 80 reales de vellón) up to the middle of the 19th century.
 Isabella II of Spain switched to an escudo-based coinage with decimal reales in 1859, and replaced the 6.77-gram doblón with a new heavier doblón worth $5 (five duros, or 100 reales) and weighing 8.3771 grams (0.268 troy ounces).
 The last Spanish doubloons (showing the denomination as 80 reales) were minted in 1849.
-After their independence, the former Spanish Viceroyalties of Mexico, Peru and Nueva Granada continued to mint doubloons.
+After their independence, the former Spanish Viceroyalties of Mexico, Peru and New Granada continued to mint doubloons.

 In other countries

 Doubloons have also been minted in Portuguese colonies, where they went by the name dobrão, with the same meaning.
-The São Tomé and Príncipe dobra is the only extant currency with a name meaning "doubloon."
+The São Tomé and Príncipe dobra is the only extant currency with a name meaning "doubloon".

 In Europe, the doubloon became the model for several other gold coins, including the French Louis d'or, the Italian doppia, the Swiss duplone, the Northern German pistole, and the Prussian Friedrich d'or.